actualbudget/docs/docs/config/reverse-proxies.md

 ## Ngrok

 [Ngrok](https://ngrok.com/) offers a reverse proxy and a static domain for [free](https://ngrok.com/docs/pricing-limits/free-plan-limits/).
-To use it you'll need to create an account with them and follow the instructions on their [dashboard](https://dashboard.ngrok.com/) getting started section.
+You'll need to create an account with them and follow the instructions on their [dashboard](https://dashboard.ngrok.com/) getting started section.
 The instructions will guide you through configuring ngrok.

 Creating a free Ngrok domain is very simple: just navigate to the Domains section of the site.
 For more information, check out the [custom domain docs](https://ngrok.com/docs/guides/other-guides/how-to-set-up-a-custom-domain/).